GingerBrains/GingerBrains/README.md

 ## I'm a Student Developer!!

 - 🔭 I just earned my first certification [Certificate][certificate]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Science
-- 🥅 2022 Goals: Learn Data Structures and Algorithms
+- 🥅 2022 Goals: Develop a project from scratch using Machine Learning
 - ⚡ Fun fact: I DO NOT use Arch Linux

 ### Connect with me: